dougUCN/LANE-server/CONTRIBUTING.md

 ### 6. Staging

-Heroku is utilized as a staging area test.
-When a PR is merged into `main`, github actions pushes the repo to Heroku for a build and then attempts to ping the graphql endpoint for a health check.
+Railway is utilized as a staging area for quality control.
+When a PR is merged into `main`, github actions pushes the repo to Railway for a build

-The staging endpoint is located at https://lane-server.herokuapp.com/graphql/
+The staging endpoint is located at https://lane-staging.up.railway.app/graphql/

-Heroku's file system is "ephemeral", which essentially means any file untracked by github does not persist on the Heroku side.
-This means that migrations applied to sqlite databases are not saved, data added/removed from sqlite databases via API interactions are not saved, a static security.py file does not persist, etc.

-Files related to configuration of Heroku deployment are `Procfile`, `requirements.txt`, `runtime.txt`.
-The github actions file related to staging deployment primarily just pushes the repo to Heroku (with some environment variables) and runs a health check.
+Files related to configuration of Railway deployment are `Procfile`, `requirements.txt`, `runtime.txt`.
+Railway uses [Nixpacks](https://nixpacks.com/docs/getting-started) for deployment (the same package that Heroku uses)

 ### 7. Databases